 Kieran has had extensive experience with sporting teams and associations at all levels of competition and in a variety of sports; including six seasons as head physiotherapist to the St George Dragons Rugby League FC in the NRL, and physiotherapist to the Cronulla Sharks Rugby League FC, Canterbury-Bankstown Bulldogs Rugby League FC and the Sydney Kings in the NBL.
 Kieran’s regular clientele include multiple Olympic and Commonwealth Games gold medallists and members of both the Australian Cricket team and Australian Socceroos squad.
 He remains a long standing accredited service provider to the New South Wales Institute of Sport as a physiotherapist, working with the state’s elite athletes and coaches.

 As a keen footballer himself, having played at state level for a number of years, Kieran has a particular interest in football related rehabilitation, injury management and performance enhancement.
-He has been the head physiotherapist and rehabilitation coordinator to the Sutherland Sharks FC since 2006 in the NSW Premier League and in 2012 was appointed as a physiotherapist by Football Federation of Australia and consultant physiotherapist to JEF United in the Japanese Football League.
-In 2013, Kieran was appointed physiotherapist to the Australian Qantas Socceroos, a role which involves his attendance at football tournaments and training camps, both domestic and internationally.
-In July 2013, he attended the EAFF East Asian Cup with the squad in Seoul, Korea and in July 2014, traveled with the squad to the U20s NTC Invitational tournament held at US Soccer’s National Training Centre in Carson, California.
-More recently, Kieran was appointed physiotherapist to the Australian Olyroos.
+He has been the head physiotherapist and rehabilitation coordinator to the Sutherland Sharks FC in the NSW Premier League since 2006.
+In 2012 he was appointed as a physiotherapist by Football Federation of Australia and consultant physiotherapist to JEF United in the Japanese Football League.
+In 2013, Kieran was appointed physiotherapist to the Australian Young Socceroos, a role which involved his attendance at football tournaments and training camps, both domestic and internationally.
+In July 2013, he attended the EAFF East Asian Cup with the Socceroos in Seoul, Korea and in July 2014, traveled with the Young Socceroos to the U20s NTC Invitational tournament held at US Soccer’s National Training Centre in Carson, California.
+More recently, Kieran was appointed head physiotherapist to the Australian U23s squad.

 Kieran has a particular enthusiasm for biomechanics and its relations to injuries, rehabilitation and return to sport and/or work.
 He has particular expertise in injuries of the shoulder, as well as the spine, groin and lower limb.